-Our strategy is to develop and initially commercialize CaPre for the treatment of severe HTG.
-The TRILOGY Phase 3 program has been designed to evaluate the clinical effect of CaPre on TGs, non-HDL-C, LDL-C, and HDL-C levels together with a variety of other cardiometabolic biomarkers in patients with severe HTG.
+Our strategy is to develop CaPre for the treatment of severe HTG.
+The TRILOGY Phase 3 program was designed to evaluate the clinical effect of CaPre on TGs, non-HDL-C, LDL-C, and HDL-C levels together with a variety of other cardiometabolic biomarkers in patients with severe HTG.

-We intend to pursue a 505(b)(2) regulatory pathway towards an NDA approval in the United States.
+If our TRILOGY Phase 3 program is successful, we intend to pursue a 505(b)(2) regulatory pathway towards an NDA approval in the United States.
 A 505(b)(2) regulatory pathway is defined in the U.S. Federal Food Drug and Cosmetic Act (FDCA) as an NDA containing investigations of safety and effectiveness that are being relied upon for approval and were not, in whole, conducted by or for the applicant, and for which the applicant has not obtained a right of reference.
 505(b)(2) regulatory pathways differ from a typical NDA because they allow a sponsor to rely, at least in part, on the FDA's findings of safety and/or effectiveness for a previously approved drug.
 We intend to pursue the 505(b)(2) regulatory pathway as a strategy to leverage the large body of safety data for LOVAZA, which could accelerate and streamline the development of CaPre and reduce associated costs and risks.
 We are conducting two Phase 3 studies to independently assess CaPre's effectiveness in lowering TGs, and its broader effect in patients with cardiometabolic disease.
 Consequently the use of this 505(b)(2) pathway still allows CaPre to retain its New Chemical Entity (NCE) status due to its novel, patented OM3 free fatty acid/phospholipid ester formulation.
-In connection with our intended use of the 505(b)(2) pathway, the FDA supported our proposal to conduct our Bridging Study that compared CaPre (which has an OM3-acid ethyl esters composition) in healthy volunteers.
+In connection with our intended use of the 505(b)(2) pathway, the FDA supported our proposal to conduct our Bridging Study that compared CaPre (which has an OM3 free fatty acid/phospholipid composition) with LOVAZA (which has an OM3-acid ethyl esters composition) in healthy volunteers.
 In February 2017, we met with the FDA at an End-of-Phase 2 meeting where our Bridging Study data was discussed.
 We confirmed with the FDA the 505(b)(2) regulatory approach to use the safety data for LOVAZA and finalized the study design for our Phase 3 program that would be required for NDA approval.